Code-Institute-Submissions/adam181189-FriendsDiscovery_JulyResub/README.md

 - Expected: at the end of purchase period, subscription would end and user would be able to re purchase
 - Fix: Check if datetime.now was larger than cancel_at.
 Had to turn the two dates into integers, which check against each other to find out if the current time is past the time when the accounts cancellation date and time was, and also checked if cancel automatic resubscribe is ticked off as well.

+- Error: Cannot remove JavaScript from the base.html
+- Expected: All JavaScript to work from the external JS file
+- Fix: Created a new input type into the body of base.html which finds the username and csrf token.
+During the internal js it is now able to find these and is able to make it work.

 ### Ongoing bugs